Chapter 12 : Lust and Damnation

-But he didn’t; he brushed past her instead with the livid growl of a woken, irate feline.
+But he didn’t; he brushed past her instead with an irritated growl.

 “They won’t find out unless you tell them.
 And you won’t.”
-Japardice raised her pretty head, daringly looking over her shoulder.
+Jade raised her pretty head, daringly looking over her shoulder.

-“How can you be so sure?”
+“Are you sure?”
 He knew how to sound really malicious.
 He was a great expert at that, Hermione concluded, and her stare swiftly switched down to her shoes.

 “I’m not sure about anything connected to you – you know that.
 I just pretend to be,” she said in a small voice.

 That was obviously an answer he didn’t expect.
 For a second he considered her words then stepped closer.
 The hair on her neck stood on ends as she felt his intense presence behind her back.
 Snape was very well aware of her vulnerability, Hermione realized.
-He purposefully prolonged the tension of the situation, and the girl had the firm impression that he enjoyed keeping her so exposed to him.
+He purposefully prolonged the tension of the situation, and the girl had the firm impression that he did that on purpose.

-“I didn’t risk my life just to see you wandering around Hogwarts, like live bait for the Dark Lord’s men,” he whispered in a tone that had the effect of a Howler.
+“I didn’t risk my life just to see you wandering around Hogwarts, like live bait for the Dark Lord’s men,” he spat in a whispered tone that had the effect of a Howler.
 His victim unwillingly shivered.

 “Why did you risk your life then?”
 Hermione asked quietly, as her eyes fell on her own trembling hands.
 She quickly hid them between the folds of her skirt.